 You went through the muru-D accelerator.
 How does their program work and how did they help you?

-muru-D is Telstra’s startup accelerator.
+Muru-D is Telstra’s startup accelerator.
 We applied and went through an extensive process to get in.
 It’s very competitive and it’s a fantastic program.
-They gave us AUD75,000 in cash and AUD30,000 worth of services.
+They also gave us AUD75,000, as well as provided a range of services.
 That’s what enabled us to be born as a company.
 They have programs all over Australia.

 Getting into an accelerator program is very competitive.
 You need to have a great idea, a great team and show specifically what differentiates you from others.
 You need to explain what problems you are solving, why these problems need to be solved, how you are solving them, and what you’ve done so far.
 Your team is also crucially important when applying to accelerators.
 You need to all get along well and present yourself as a professional team.

 Have you raised any funding?
 If so, how did you do it?